 First of all, I want you to imagine someone deliberately leading you on sexually because they thinkit is cute or sweet or because it makes them feel like you love them, even though they have no intention of fulfilling those desires or making any kind of romantic commitment to you, even if they want to be your best friend.
 That would be cruel, right?
 Hurtful, mean, confusing, selfish, and downright nasty of them to put their desire for your “cute behavior” over your need to be respected and have stable relationships with those around you.
 Some owners do this exact thing to their birds because the hormonal behavior seems cute to them, or because “it isn’t causing a problem” meaning the bird hasn’t started to bite them for it yet.
 Some people think that the bird is “perfectly happy” that way, and by taking away the hormone stimulators they will somehow be depriving the bird of that happiness.
 Let me assure you, this is not the case.
 A sexually frustrated bird is not happy, he is frustrated.
 Remember the scenario where you are the one being led on?
 Wouldn’t you be happier with a clear understanding and friendship, even if your feelings for this person persisted?
 That would be much better than having “near encounters” and constantly wondering if your crush was about to finally fulfill your fantasies.

 In addition to the fact that ignoring your bird’s raging hormones and letting them suffer sexually is mean, it can also lead to unpleasant consequences for the human family members.
 Have you heard the saying “Hell hath no fury like a woman scorned”?
 I think it would be truer “Hell hath no fury like a parrot who wants to have your babies.”
-Some behavior like I said is “cute,” like excessive snuggling and preening; some people even find the possessive behavior of a parrot over his or her chosen mate or nesting site to be adorable, but soon when the bird begins to regurgitate on people, scream when their favorite person leaves them, bite everyone who isn’t their “mate,” and bite the “mate” for not behaving properly, all the “cuteness” disappears, and usually the bird is blamed even though he is just behaving naturally.
+Some behavior, like I said, is “cute,” such as excessive snuggling and preening; some people even find the possessive behavior of a parrot over his or her chosen mate or nesting site to be adorable, but soon when the bird begins to regurgitate on people, scream when their favorite person leaves them, bite everyone who isn’t their “mate,” and bite the “mate” for not behaving properly, all the “cuteness” disappears, and usually the bird is blamed even though he is just behaving naturally.

 Female birds are actually at risk when owners fail to manage their hormones because unchecked, breeding hormones lead to egg production.
 Many female birds will lay egg after egg after egg, depleting their bodies of nutrients, particularly calcium, and this can lead to all sorts of problems.
 There is also a risk of egg binding, which is when the egg gets stuck on the way out of the hen and she is unable to pass it.
 Egg binding can be deadly.